PermafrostDiscoveryGateway/viz-info/README.md

 # Permafrost Discovery Gateway Visualization Workflow: Overview & Example Code

-Everything you need to get started working on the [Permafrost Discovery Gateway](https://arcticdata.io/catalog/portals/permafrost) and [Arctic Data Center](https://arcticdata.io/catalog) developement team.
+Everything you need to get started working on the [Permafrost Discovery Gateway](https://arcticdata.io/catalog/portals/permafrost) and [Arctic Data Center](https://arcticdata.io/catalog) development team.

 - [01: Workflow overview](01_workflow-overview.md) - About web tiles & Cesium 3D tiles; how and why we create them.
 - [02: Data to process](02_data-to-process.md) - Data layers that we're working on and those that we hope to process in the future.